MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/keyroutedeventargs_key.md

 ## -description

-Gets the [virtual key](/uwp/api/windows.system.virtualkey) associated with the event.
+Gets the [virtual-key](/uwp/api/windows.system.virtualkey) associated with the event.

 Depending on the input device, this can be a mapped value.
 For raw, unmapped event data, see the [OriginalKey](keyroutedeventargs_originalkey.md) property.